Prerelease:The Legend of Zelda: Majora's Mask

 Snowhead Temple

-Chunck of ice wasn't covering the door and the door was locked by an eye switch instead.
+Chunck of ice wasn't covering the door and the door was locked by a frozen eye switch instead.

 Few Freezards didn't make it in the final game.